 We say, "I don't want someone who's been married."
 Well, maybe a divorce taught that person valuable lessons they carry into new (better) relationships; they are a better person and partner because of that "failed" relationship.

-Kids do not care about each other's past.
-Ever seen a 3-year-old approach another 3-year-old in the sandbox and say, "Tell me what it was like when you were a baby?
-I can only be friends with 3-year-olds who were breast fed and wore Huggies.
+Ever see a 3-year-old approach another 3-year-old in the sandbox and ask, "Tell me what it was like when you were a baby?
+I can only be friends with 3-year-olds who were breastfed and wore Huggies.
 If you wore Pampers, I'm afraid we can't be toddlers in crime.
 I'm sorry."

-For instance, you may want a partner who is close to their family.
-But you want that because you are close to your family.
-Maybe a person is amazing because they never had family and learned how to be strong on their own.
+For instance, you may want a partner who is close to their family, but you only want that because you are close to your family.
+Maybe a person is amazing because they never had family and learned strength on their own.

 Begin there and don't script the next question.
-A successful relationship and emotional connection is built on new memories together, not talking about past ones that should be buried.
+A successful relationship and emotional connection builds on new memories together, not talking about past ones that should stay buried.
 If you want to dig up past memories, you are also digging up those past relationships.
 Why visit the cemetery when the hearse drove away years ago?

-The lessons a child can teach we've known all along, because we used to be one, but sadly we've forgotten.
-We become accumstomed to the ways of the world, the world of fear.
-Our fear has us worried someone will hurt us, or repeat what has happened in our past, but anyone you meet has never been in your life — they aren't "that person."
+We've known all along the lessons a child can teach because we were all children once.
+Sadly, we've forgotten.
+We become accustomed to the ways of the world, the world of fear.
+Our fear has us worried someone will hurt us or repeat what has happened in our past, but anyone you meet has never been in your life; they aren't "that person."

-If you see the best in that person right now, they will likewise see the best in you, and that is a great start.
+If you see the best in that person right now they will likewise see the best in you, and that is a great start.